 The Co-op Student Handbook, course outlines, assignments, and forms required throughout your work term are available on the D2L for COOP 523.
-You will see the course in D2L closer to the start of term and/or within 24 hours of registering in COOP 523.XX.
+You will see the course in D2L closer to the start of term.

-Work term assignments are an academic requirement of the University of Calgary.
-They provide a link between the academic portion of your degree and your workplace experience, and help the university measure your skill development during your work term.
-Work term assignments can take different forms including reports, presentations, and videos.
-The details will be housed on D2L.
-A minimum level of achievement is necessary for each component to be considered "Completed Requirements" (CR).
-If assignments are not handed in or are of inadequate quality, they will receive a "Fail" (F) grade.
+Work term assignments are an academic requirement at the University of Calgary.
+They connect the academic portion of your degree with your workplace experience and help the university assess your skills development.
+Assignments may include self-evaluations, meeting sessions, feedback forms, surveys, and reflections.
+Full details will be available on D2L.
+Students must submit all assignments.
+Failure to do so, or submitting work of inadequate quality, will result in a "Fail" (F) grade.
+A minimum level of achievement is required for each component to earn a "Completed Requirements" (CR) grade.
+Students will also receive an F grade if assignments are submitted after the due date without prior communication with the Co-op team.